30+ Ultimate German At Home Expressions That You Will Hear In German Households

 Abendbrot (light evening meal) is something a lot of foreigners have to get to used to.
 It’s a dinner where you eat bread, maybe with salad and some leftovers.
 For Frühstück (breakfast), we eat Brot (bread) a lot, too.
 Or Brezeln (pretzels).

-If you want to learn more chunks in German, check our free essential German chunking kit.
+If you want to learn more chunks for using German at home, check our free essential German chunking kit.
 Here you can learn a lot of helpful chunks.
 The link is in the description.

 So far it seemed that everything is pretzels and love.
 Aber nein!
 (But no!)
 An average German grews up listening to the following chunks.